AnubrataLab/anubratalab.github.io/_pages/home.md

   About
 </p>

-AnubrataLab AI is a `Machine Learning` `Deep Learning` research organization.
+AnubrataLab AI is a `Machine Learning` `Deep Learning` hobby research organization.
 Our teams aspire to make discoveries that impact everyone, and core to our approach is sharing our findings in the field.
-Our researchers publish regularly in academic journals, release projects as open source on GitHub, and apply these in real-world applications.<br>
+Our researchers try to publish regularly in academic journals, release projects as open source on GitHub, and apply these in real-world applications.<br>

 You can take a look at our research on [Research Tab](https://anubratalab.github.io/research).